 6 Examples of Incredible Content Marketing From Technology Companies

-What exactly is a technology company in 2019?
+What exactly is a technology company these days?
 Just as every class offered at a women’s college is partially a gender studies course, every company making money today is likely, at least in part, a technology company—unless you’re Dunder Mifflin.

 But that makes sense.
-It’s extremely difficult to turn a profit without offering (or leveraging) some kind of tech in 2019, which means marketing those products has become very complex.
+It’s extremely difficult to turn a profit without offering (or leveraging) some kind of tech, which means marketing those products has become very complex.
 It’s looking more and more like the intro sequence of HBO’s Silicon Valley.

 Among the legions scrambling toward profitability are tech startups (unicorn or otherwise), legacy companies adding new branches of innovation, B2B tech, and consumer tech, just to name a few.
 Many are chasing the path set forth by the technology titans: Apple, Google, Amazon, and Facebook.